Romanmc72/ama-api/README.md

 ### Firestore Emulator

-To launch the firestore emulator run `make db`
+To launch the firestore emulator run `./build.sh db`

 It should stand up a local instance of firestore that can be used to test the application.